jazzlyj/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 }
 ```

-> Remember to run the above commands on each worker node: `worker-0`, `worker-1`, and `worker-2`.
+> Remember to run the above commands on each worker node: `worker1`, `worker2`, and `worker3`.

 ## Verification

 > The compute instances created in this tutorial will not have permission to complete this section.
-Run the following commands from the same machine used to create the compute instances.
+Run the following commands from `controller1`.

 List the registered Kubernetes nodes:
 ```
-gcloud compute ssh controller-0 \
-  --command "kubectl get nodes --kubeconfig admin.kubeconfig"
+kubectl get nodes --kubeconfig admin.kubeconfig
 ```

 > output

 ```
-NAME       STATUS   ROLES    AGE   VERSION worker-0   Ready    <none>   22s   v1.21.0 worker-1   Ready    <none>   22s   v1.21.0
+NAME      STATUS   ROLES    AGE   VERSION worker1   Ready    <none>   31m   v1.23.4
-worker-2   Ready    <none>   22s   v1.21.0
 ```

 Next: [Configuring kubectl for Remote Access](10-configuring-kubectl.md)